11 Best MyFitnessPal Alternatives for 2026 (Free & Paid)

 Log however works for you.
 Type it, say it, snap a photo, scan a label, or tap a saved favorite.
 Hoot's AI parses the whole meal at once.
 No searching a database for "grilled chicken breast, 6oz, no skin, boneless."
 Just describe what you ate like you'd tell a friend.

 Learn something from every meal.
 Every log gets a Nutrition Score from 1 to 100 based on nutritional quality per calorie.
-You'll see what drove the score up, what brought it down, and one specific thing to try next time.
+You see what drove the score up, what brought it down, and one specific thing to try next time.
 It's the difference between "you ate 650 calories" and "solid protein here.
 Next time, swap the fries for a side salad and you'll bump your score by 15 points."

 A plan built on real science.
 Hoot calculates your calorie and macro targets using the Mifflin-St Jeor equation, the gold standard for estimating metabolic rate.
 Protein is set at 0.8g per pound of body weight to protect lean mass.
 Fat and carbs flex around those anchors.
 Everything is adjustable if you're working with a coach or dietitian.